michelou/llvm-examples/README.md

 <a name="footnote_01">[1]</a>  [↩](#anchor_01)

 <div style="margin:0 0 1em 20px;">
 The original size of the LLVM installation directory is 1.1 GB.
-The installation of the additional files (that includes executables, header files, library files and CMake modules) increases its size to 2.18 GB.
+The installation of the additional files (i.e. executables, header files, library files and CMake modules) increases its size to 2.18 GB.
 </div>

 <a name="footnote_01">[2]</a>  [↩](#anchor_02)